top of page

 The Children

-• Most families who apply to adopt from India will adopt through the Immediate Placement list.
+• Most families who apply to adopt from India will adopt through the Special Needs Placement program.

-• Children typically between the ages of 1 – 4 years of age.
+• Children are typically between 1 – 5 years of age.

-• The children live in orphanages and are typically abandoned at birth therefore there is little to no background information known about the child’s birth parents or pre-natal risk factors.
+• Children live in orphanage care and are often placed there at or shortly after birth.
+As a result, there is limited or no background information known about the child’s birth parents or pre-natal risk factors.

 Overseas Citizen of India (OCI)